14 Combined Loads

 By inspection, we can see that Rz = 0.

-Point P is on the vertical axis of the cross-section (x axis), so we know that it will not experience any bending stress from MRx .
+Point P is on the x axis, so we know that it will not experience any bending stress from MRx .

 As noted in the previous example, MRy = 0 by inspection, but it would not contribute to the normal stress in any case since that would be a torsional moment.